 -> Purchasing Managers

-These personnel play the role of negotiating with the contractors and the vendors.
+These personnel negotiate with contractors and vendors.
 They ensure the company gets the best infrastructure and equipment at the best price.
-Thus, they work hand-in-hand with the estimators, architects, etc.
+Thus, they work hand-in-hand with estimators, architects, etc.Β

 -> Arborists

-Arborists specially visit the location when any plant is in critical condition.
+Arborists especially visit the location when any plant is in critical condition.
 Their study is related to the preservation of trees and other greens.
-Hence, they have a special certification to work in the landscaping industry.
+Hence, they have a special certification to work in the landscaping industry.Β

 -> Crew Leaders